Mejri10/codewars-solutions/6-kyu/ease-the-stockbroker/python/README.md

 Clients place orders to a stockbroker as strings.
 The order can be simple or multiple.

-  Type of a simple order: Quote /space/ Quantity /space/ Price /space/ Status
+  Type of a simple order: Quote/white-space/Quantity/white-space/Price/white-space/Status

   where Quote is formed of non-whitespace character, Quantity is an int,